 Well, get used to it.

-It's only gonna get worse.
+It's only going to get worse.

-These next two weeks are gonna be worse than you've ever seen it, Rose, and then once the official kickoff to the this is not even a presidential race.
+And then once the official kickoff to the this is not even a presidential race.

 This is midterm congressional elections we're talking about in two weeks.

-Not even ninety-four was was was this intense.
+Not even 94 was this intense.

-And if you think this is that you wait till we get to uh the presidential race, because all this talk about Democrats getting their power back and Democrats getting the House back, that is key.
+And if you think this is that you wait till we get to the presidential race, because all this talk about Democrats getting their power back and Democrats getting the House back, that is key.

-You run Washington if you run the House.
+You run Washington if you run the House because that's where all spending originates.

-Miramar Florida, Alex, you're next.
+Miramar, Florida, Alex, you're next.

 I'm glad you waited.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Thanks for taking my call, Rush.